Your Privacy is Our Passion!

 Outstanding audiology clinic!!!

-Dr. Li is an excellent physician and great diagnostician who has experience with medical specialties like tinnitus and other hearing issues.
+Dr. Li is an excellent audiologist and great diagnostician who has experience with tinnitus and other hearing issues.
 Outstanding service from all personnel makes every contact (phone, appointments, follow up) excellent.
 This clinic uses cutting edge technology, has special events, and each person is professional.
 They go out of their way to help, to make your appointments worthwhile and they care about the patients.
 I’m so happy I changed to this clinic recently.

 After Speech Mapping with Dr. Odgear, I had the most pleasant experience in a crowded environment.
 Ian set my appliances perfectly to allow proper frequency distribution in what would have been an environment I would normally choose to avoid.
 Thank you so much!
 Great service and staff!